jorge-borbinha/Patient-specific_voxel_phantom_generation/README.md

     * Indicate if you want to generate and save the 2D slice visualizations and provide a destination folder.
 This step may take some time, depending on the size of your phantom, because all 2D plots are generated and saved for the axial, sagittal and coronal planes.
     * Indicate if you want to create the final `.vox` files for simulation with the PENELOPE MC framework.

-__Notes:__
-- There are two output streams: terminal and file `report.out`.
-There is info that is outputted to both streams.
-However, while the file `report.out` is more for reporting results/calculations performed in the phantom, the terminal is more for reporting the progress of execution, if there are issues with data integrity, etc.

-- During execution of the program, the execution time is prompted various times throughout the program, so the user can understand which steps of processing take more or less time.
+__Note:__ During execution of the program, the execution time is prompted various times throughout the program, so the user can understand which steps of processing take more or less time.

 ## Usage & Configuration